odysseyindia/odyssey-tours/content/english/tim/itineraries/the-three-big-cats/_index.md

         content: >-
           With double-storied tile-roofed villas surrounding a paved garden and swimming pool, this is generally considered the best hotel in Diu.
-It is located on Diu's best beach - Nagoa.
+It is located on Diu’s best beach - Nagoa.
 The rooms are spacious and imaginatively done up.
 Radhika Beach Resort also features a swimming pool, health club and indoor games.
         checkInDate: ''